 How Common Are Car Accidents in California?

 Car accidents are common in California.
 Looking at the statistics provided by the state’s Office of Traffic Safety, we can see that there were hundreds of thousands of vehicle accidents during the latest reporting year.
 Out of those, there were:

 - 3,602 total fatalities

 While many of these injuries were considered minor, that does not mean they came with no expenses.
 Even minor injuries can lead to costly medical bills.
 The Office of Traffic Safety says that there were 14,188 injuries that were considered “serious” in the latest reporting year, meaning they dramatically affected a person’s ability to lead a normal life.

 It is important to be properly licensed to drive a vehicle before getting behind the wheel of a vehicle.
 It is also important to have the right insurance coverage.
 If you or a loved one have been involved in an accident while driving without a license, you could still be entitled to compensation.
+That’s where our Sacramento car accident attorneys can help.
 This can include: